jumpingjoy/watchnationpro/index.md

  </tr>
  <tr>
    <td><b>Professional Work</b></td>
-   <td>You will need smartwatches to ease/assist you while working.If you are wishing to buy a smartwatch to assist during your professional work, click on any of the following profession which suits you:
+   <td>You will need smartwatches to ease/assist you while working.
+If you are wishing to buy a smartwatch to assist during your professional work, click on any of the following profession which suits you:
    <ul>
     <li>Smartwatch for Firefighters</li>
     <li>Smartwatch for Doctors</li>